Germany's Angela Merkel pushes for tougher coronavirus restrictions | DW | 09.12.2020

 German Chancellor Merkel has defended her government's measures to curb the spread of COVID-19 amid a record daily death toll and pushback from the right-wing populist opposition in parliament.

+They call for an end to required school attendance starting Dec.
+14, an extended Christmas school break, full closure of businesses and working from home to the fullest extent possible.

+Merkel said she opposed opening hotels so families could meet over the Christmas and New Year's holidays and that she agreed with recommendations to close shops after Christmas until January 10.

-She made her remarks in the Bundestag parliament Wednesday morning as part of the debate over the government’s 2021 budget debate.
+Merkel made her remarks in the Bundestag parliament Wednesday morning as part of the debate over the government’s 2021 budget debate.
+These debates are traditionally an opportunity to take stock of government performance over the previous year.
+This was Merkel's last budget debate, as she will not stand for reelection next year, after 15 years of heading the German government.

-Merkel pushed back against criticism over her government's response to the coronavirus pandemic on Wednesday during a parliamentary budget debate, arguing the country was going through an "exceptional situation."
+Merkel pushed back against criticism over her government's handling of the coronavirus pandemic, arguing the country was going through an "exceptional situation."

 "The most important key to us successfully fighting the virus is the responsible behavior of every individual and the willingness to cooperate," Merkel told her audience of mostly unmasked MPs.